All GLP-1 medications from licensed 503A pharmacies Browse Products

 Does eating fat help prevent gallbladder problems on semaglutide?

 Including moderate amounts of healthy fat in your diet (olive oil, avocado, nuts, fatty fish) helps stimulate gallbladder contractions and prevent bile from becoming stagnant.
-Very low-fat diets can actually increase gallstone risk because the gallbladder does not empty frequently enough.
+Very low-fat diets can actually increase gallstone risk because the gallbladder doesn't empty frequently enough.
 Aim for balanced meals that include some fat at each meal rather than eliminating fat entirely.

 Take the Next Step